FrostFalcon/FrostsBlackWhite2Editor/README.md

 ## Type Swap

 A custom gamemode that systematically replaces the types of every pokemon and move for a new type.
 You can create your own type mapping, use one of a few presets, or randomize the types.
+Additionally, this feature can randomize type effectiveness if you so choose.

 ## Preset Moves